Balticconnector: History

 The onshore section in Estonia was filled with gas on 23 October 2019 and the offshore section was filled with gas on 27 November 2019.
 The pipeline was inaugurated on 11 December 2019 by ceremonies in Helsinki and Paldiski.
 The ceremonies were attended by presidents of Estonia and Finland Kersti Kaljulaid and Sauli Niinistö, ministers of economy Taavi Aas and Mika Lintilä, Deputy Director-General of European Commission Energy Directorate Klaus-Dieter Borchardt and the managers of Elering and Baltic Connector Oy.

 Balticconnector started commercial operations on 1 January 2020.
 During the first month of operation it supplied over a third of Finnish gas demand, 885 GWh.
 By comparison, the domestic Estonian consumption was 565 GWh.

 After the commissioning of a gas interconnection between Poland and Lithuania in 2022, Estonia and (via the Balticconnector) Finland have been connected to the Polish and internal EU gas markets, and vice versa; Estonia received LNG shipments via Inkoo LNG terminal in May 2023.

 In the wake of the February 2022 Russian invasion of Ukraine, the northeastern European states decided to sanction the Russian Federation and their gas supply.
 Past supply to the Balticconnector was from Russia but from 2023 LSEG data showed the shipping terminals at Klaipėda and Ingå favoured gas from the United States and Norway.
 In June 2024 the EU officially sanctioned Russian LNG supply in their 14th package.

 2023 damage incident

-Newnew Polar Bear (previously Baltic Fulmar) is suspected of damaging the undersea infrastructure.
+Newnew Polar Bear (previously Baltic Fulmar) caused the damaging of the undersea infrastructure.